-Director Role Biography John Roberts (Residency: UK) Chairman Member of European Risk Committee European Audit Committee and interim chair of European Human Resources Committee John Roberts is the former CEO of United Utilities plc, Manweb and Hyder Utilities.
-His current roles include Chairman of the Halite Energy Group Limited, Electricity North West, Impello plc and BlueBay Asset Management.
-He is an adviser to Glennmont Partners and Senn Delaney LLP.
-He is a Fellow of the Royal Academy of Engineering, the Institution of Engineering and Technology and the Association of Chartered Certified Accountants.
-He is a Companion of the CBE in 2005.
-Jim Pettigrew (Residency: UK) Chair of European Audit Committee and European Risk Committee Member of European Human Resources Committee Jim Pettigrew was born and educated in Dundee.
-He graduated in Law at Aberdeen University and obtained a post-graduate diploma in accountancy studies from Glasgow University before embarking on Chartered Accountant (CA) training with Arthur Young McClelland Moores & Co (now Ernst and Young).
-After qualifying as CA in 1984, Jim undertook a number of commercial finance roles in Scotland prior to joining the London-based FTSE 100/250 international insurance broker Sedgwick Group plc.
-During an 11-year period at Sedgwick, he held several senior financial positions including Group Treasurer and Deputy CFO.
-He was then CFO at the money and derivatives broker ICAP for 8 years before joining Ashmore, the FTSE 250 emerging asset manager, as COO and as part of the small management team that successfully floated the business on the LSE in October 2006.
-Most recently, Jim has been CEO of CMC Markets.
-He currently holds a number of non-executive directorships including Aberdeen Asset Management plc.
-He is Chairman of Edinburgh Investment Trust plc and Clydesdale Bank plc, in addition to Senior Independent Director at Crest Nicholson plc.
+Director Role Biography John Roberts (Residency: UK) Chair Member of Audit Committee, European Risk Committee, Nominations Committee, and European Human Resources Committee John Roberts is the former Chief Executive Officer (CEO) of United Utilities plc, Manweb and Hyder Utilities.
+His current appointments include Chairman of the Halite Energy Group Limited, Impello plc, Electricity North West plc. and BlueBay Asset Management.
+He is a Fellow of the Royal Academy of Engineering, the Institution of Engineering and Technology, and the Association of Chartered Certified Accountants.
+He is also a Companion of the Chartered Management Institute.
+He was awarded the CBE in 2005.
+Jim Pettigrew (Residency: UK) Chair of Audit Committee and European Risk Committee Member of Nominations Committee and European Human Resources Committee Jim Pettigrew was born and educated in Dundee.
+He graduated in Law at Aberdeen University, and obtained a post-graduate diploma in accountancy studies from Glasgow University, before embarking on Chartered Accounting (CA) training with Arthur Young McClelland Moores & Co (now Ernst and Young).
+After qualifying as a CA in 1984, Jim undertook a number of commercial finance roles in Scotland, prior to joining the London-based FTSE 100 international insurance broker, Sedgwick Group plc.
+During an 11-year tenure at Sedgwick, he held several senior financial positions, including Group Treasurer and Deputy Chief Financial Officer (CFO).
+He was then appointed CFO at the money and derivatives broker ICAP, for 8 years before joining Ashmore, the FTSE 250 emerging asset manager, as Chief Operating Officer (COO), and as part of the management team that successfully floated the business on the London Stock Exchange in October 2006.
+Most recently, Jim has been CEO of CMC markets.
+He currently holds a number of non-executive directorships, including Aberdeen Asset Management plc and Hermes.
+He is Chairman of Edinburgh Investment Trust plc, in addition to Senior Independent Director at Crest Nicholson plc.